zdog16/yt-dlp_Wrapper/README.md

 Python modules are not longer sufficent as yt-dlp requires FFMPEG and FFPROBE to transcode videos after download.
 See the dependencies section for instructions to install the the non-python dependencies.

 # Version Notes
+This Project is under Active Development.
+I recommend that you use code from the latest release as the latest commit may be untested and buggy.
+Releases will be tested before they are published.
+<br><br>
 Created and tested in Python 3.10.0 on MacOS 13.0.1 running on M1 Sillicon.
+If you have version related problem please create an issue and include all relavent software versions.

 # Dependencies
 You must have FFMPEG installed reencode videos during the download.
 The only working method of installing FFMPEG on my M1 macbook was to use [Homebrew](https://brew.sh/).
 You can run this command into terminal to do the installation automatically.